See the Series Introduction for Just Tao It, Part I: HERE

 Wu wei sits right here.
 Not as passivity, but as skill.
 The skill of acting without forcing.
 The skill of knowing when to step in and when to step back.
 The skill of moving with what is unfolding, rather than trying to dominate it.

-Overfocus on Direct (w/out Allow), and you start forcing.
+Overfocus on Direct to the neglect of Allow, and you start forcing.
 You push outcomes faster than reality can support.
 You create resistance.
 You burn people out.
 You call it “driving results.”
 Other people call it “being a lot.”

-Overfocus on Allow (w/out Direct), and you drift.
+Overfocus on Allow to the neglect of Direct, and you drift.
 You wait for clarity that isn’t coming.
 You delay decisions that need to be made.
 You call it “being thoughtful.”
 Other people call it, “are we ever going to decide anything?”

 Welcome to being human.